Kitware/trame/docs/vitepress/guide/jupyter/intro.md

 # Create new application instance
 app = Cone()

-# Let's start the server by waiting for its UI to be ready
-await app.ui.ready

 # Put the UI into the resulting cell
-app.ui
+app
 ```

 This should look like

 ![Cone in Jupyter](/assets/images/jupyter/jupyter-cone.png)